NjodA/Medical-Appointment-No-Shows/README.md

 •	Neighborhood: Where the appointment takes place.

-•	Scholarship: 1 or 0. (this is a program in Brazil to support poor people with their cost of living)
+•	Scholarship: 1 or 0 (this is a program in Brazil to support poor people with their cost of living).

 •	Hipertension: Whether a patient is hypertensive or not (True or False).